leviipope/finance-dashboard/README.md

 # Questlog
 ### Known bugs
 - currency is HUF everwhere -> make it universal
+- convert welcome message in sidebar to a st.toast() instead (and maybe even the failed to upload x rows st.warning() too)

 ### PROD
 - ✅ login/registration for users